 For example, a flood-prone lot is likely not the best candidate for a primary residence.
-When it comes to understanding how to buy land this point is really important.
+When you want to buy land cheap, this point is really important.

 Factor in the costs

 Finally, consider the costs associated with your intended use.
-Although you may be able to afford the land, it is important to look beyond the start-up costs.
+Although you may be able to afford the land, it is important to look beyond the start-up costs of the cheapest land.

-If you plan to build a home, map out those costs ahead of time to budget accordingly.
+If you plan to build a home, map out those costs ahead of time to encourage better budgeting and be prepared.
 If you plan to start a farm, don’t forget to factor in the equipment costs associated with that choice.

 How to shop around for land

-Ready to start shopping for the perfect plot of land?
+Ready to start shopping for the best state to buy land?
 Here are some places to start your search:

-Learning how to buy land is a bit more nuanced than buying a home.
+If you want to buy land cheap, you now know that it's a bit more nuanced than buying a home.
 Luckily, the perfect plot of land is out there waiting for you to make your move.

-Want to get your finances in order before this major purchase?
-Consider taking one of our free courses to help you create a financial foundation that will help you move forward with this next step confidently.
+But remember to go through a financial planning process first.
+Consider taking one of our free courses to help you create a financial foundation that will help you move forward with this next step confidently